pompos02/misirloun.nvim/README.md

 ## About

-misirlou.nvim is a dark Neovim colorscheme featuring deep midnight tones and carefully balanced contrast.
+misirloun.nvim is a dark Neovim colorscheme featuring deep midnight tones and carefully balanced contrast.
 Built on the foundations of [rose-pine/neovim](https://github.com/rose-pine/neovim), it reimagines the color palette with darker backgrounds and sophisticated accent colors while maintaining the thoughtful structure and extensive plugin support of its inspiration.

 ## Credits

 This theme builds upon the excellent work of the [Rosé Pine](https://github.com/rose-pine/neovim) project.
-The core architecture, highlight group definitions, and plugin integrations are derived from rose-pine/neovim. misirlou.nvim adapts these foundations with its own unique color palette and aesthetic direction.
+The core architecture, highlight group definitions, and plugin integrations are derived from rose-pine/neovim. misirloun.nvim adapts these foundations with its own unique color palette and aesthetic direction.

 ## Getting Started

 ### Installation

-Install `misirlou.nvim` using your favorite package manager:
+Install `misirloun.nvim` using your favorite package manager:

 #### [lazy.nvim](https://lazy.folke.io/installation)